LukasNiessen/ArchUnitTS/README.md

 File-based rules analyze import relationships between files, while class-based rules examine dependencies between classes and their members.
 Choose based on your architecture validation needs.

+## 🐣 Origin Story

+While working as a consultant on an Express backend project, I needed to implement architectural fitness functions similar to how one can do it with ArchUnit.
+Finding no good TypeScript library for this purpose, I decided to build ArchUnitTS.
+With the rise of LLMs and AI integration in companies, enforcing architectural boundaries and QA in general has become more critical than ever.

 ## 💟 Community

 ### Maintainers